All Episodes

 And you not.

-You're rank amateurs, and you do not understand.
+You're rank amateurs and you do not understand.

-This is this is not a uh crisis point.
+This is not a crisis point.

 It's about people who have positions of power, want to hold on to them.